timothyhull/breadpool-self-eval/docs/index.md

 ??? bread "8.
 Hustle :material-cursor-default-click:"

-    - No matter what I do, I move with the utmost sense of purpose, often sprinting back and forth, to show everyone around me that my concern for serving the teams and peers I officiate with is equivalent to that of the highest-level competitors.
+    - No matter what I do, I move with the utmost sense of purpose, often sprinting in one direction, slamming on the brakes, and sprinting in the other direction, to show everyone around me that my concern for serving the teams and peers I officiate with is equivalent to that of the highest-level competitors.
-    - I apply the skills I've developed in over 20 years of BJJ and Judo training and competition to reduce the probability that I will fall and to recover from any fall with precision and explosiveness.
+    - I apply the skills I've developed in over 20 years of BJJ and Judo training and competition to reduce the probability that I will fall and to recover from any fall with urgency and explosiveness.
     - If I end up on the ground, I maintain eye contact with my zone of coverage to the extent possible, and return to my assigned responsibilities immediately, even if I am in discomfort from whatever took me down.

 ??? bread annotate "9.
 Versatility :material-cursor-default-click:"